idibidiart/react-native-responsive-grid/README.md

 ## Background

-When it comes to building responsive and Universal apps with React Native, the lack of a performant, declarative way for specifying relative size info used to be a major issue.
-Then came React Native v0.42 and solved that problem.
+When it comes to building responsive and Universal apps with React Native, the lack of a performant, declarative way for specifying relative size info used to be the problem.Then came React Native v0.42 and solved that problem.
 Since then there have been several folks who have made responsive grids that take advantage of its performant, percentage-based layout capability.
 I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple yet powerful layout model.

 ## Introduction